Everett Withers: Texas

 Withers wasn't retained following the New York Giants' dismissal of Pat Shurmur.
 He then joined Tom Herman's staff at Texas as a defensive analyst.

 FIU

 In January 2021, Withers was announced as the defensive coordinator at FIU, reuniting him with former North Carolina head coach, Butch Davis.

 Temple

 In January 2022, Withers was named Chief of Staff to the Head Coach for Temple Owls football program by Head Coach Stan Drayton.
+Withers became interim head coach on November 17, 2024, after Temple fired Drayton.
+Temple hired K. C. Keeler as Drayton's permanent replacement on December 1.